Etia

 Etia nguti is a species of cichlid fish endemic to Cameroon in Central Africa where it is only known from the Nguti River (Ehumbve river), a tributary of the Cross-Manyu River.
 This species can reach up to 13.3 cm in standard length.
 It is the only member of its genus and tribe.

 Etymology

+The meaning of the generic name Etia is explained in the original description : "Etymology.
+Named for Ethelwynn Trewavas whose ground-breaking work on cichlid biology spanned some 60 years.
+Her creativity, humility and kindness are legendary.
+Ethelwynn was known to colleagues throughout the world as "E.T." and it is in her memory that the generic designation is made.
+Gender feminine."

 The species name refers to the village Nguti in Southwestern Cameroon where the majority of the type series was collected.
-The generic name "Etia" in the indigenous Mbo language spoken in Nguti means "located in", 'Etia Nguti' literally means "located in Nguti."